gruntwork-io/docs/docs/refarch/usage/maintain-your-refarch/deploying-your-apps.md

 console.log(`Running on http://${HOST}:${PORT}`)
 ```

-That's it!
-It's a classic express "Hello World" starter app that listens for requests on port `8080`.
-For this example
-walkthrough, save this file as `server.js`.

-Since we need to pull in the dependencies to run this app, we will also need a corresponding `package.json`:
+Since we need to pull in the dependencies (like ExpressJS) to run this app, we will also need a corresponding `package.json`.
+Please save this file along side `server.js`.

 ```js title="package.json"
 {